daisy/reading-apps-ux-reqs/requirements/draft/user-reqs.md

 Priority: Must-have

-#### The user must be able to listen to math content included in embedded audio, if present in the publication.
+#### The user must be able to listen to math content included in embedded audio, if present in the publication

 If math content is included in the embedded audio (e.g., MathML), the reading system must ensure it is presented clearly and accessibly as